-I find that even in a large unit you have to be methodical in order to make the best of warehouse space.
+I find that even in a large unit you have to be methodical to make the best of warehouse space.
 I have a serious quantity of equipment and supplies, and so I’ve found it important not just to think about floor area, but also the vertical plane.
-I have nearly a dozen shelving units with narrow walkways on all sides, so I don’t end up having a vital item stuck at the back behind tons of gear.
-I’ve also constructed two large wooden racks all the way to the ceiling (from cheap CLS timber) to make the best of my unit dimensions.
+And I have nearly a dozen shelving units with narrow walkways on all sides, so I don’t end up having an essential item stuck at the back behind tons of gear.
+I’ve also constructed two large wooden racks to the ceiling (from cheap CLS timber) to make the best of my unit dimensions.
 This helps me store expedition sledges and lighter items above head height.

 How have you found the level of service at Vanguard?
 Has it met or surpassed your expectations?

 The paperwork side of things was clear and brief, so not like diving into a vat of forms and small print!
 The staff both at head office and the Victoria storage facility have been extremely flexible and attentive.
-In fact, we get on so well that sometimes whilst I’m working in my area a member of staff might come over for a chat whilst on their lunch hour.
-It’s clear that the team there aren’t just counting down the minutes until they leave, but actually take pride in their work.
+We get on so well that sometimes whilst I’m working in my area a member of staff might come over for a chat whilst on their lunch hour.
+It’s clear that the team there isn’t just counting down the minutes until they leave, but taking pride in their work.

 Can you tell us an interesting story about a piece of equipment currently stored at Vanguard?